Board of Directors

 Rev Stevie Powell has been a part of the Kenwood Academy Brotherhood since its inception January 9, 2004.
 He has assisted with fundraising for day to day operations and especially the Fall and Spring Freedom College Tours.
 His two sons, Stevie Maurice and Marcus were Brotherhood members.
 Currently Rev. Powell serves as the Vice President for the Kenwood Brotherhood, Inc. He is a Clinical Mental Health Professional and a Lead Restorative Practices coach and training consultant.
 He has an earned BA degree in Psychology and a MA in Clinical Mental Health in counseling from Argosy University-Chicago.

-Whitney Davis is the current Secretary of the Kenwood Brotherhood Inc. She has been in her current role for four years.
+Whitney Davis is the current Board Chairperson of the Kenwood Brotherhood Inc. She has been in her current role for four years.
 Before joining the KBI Board of Directors, she interned with the Kenwood Academy Brotherhood.

 JaKendra Williams served a Brotherhood intern 2014-15.
 She received her Master’s degree in Counseling from Northern Illinois in 2015 with a focus in Mental Health, Post Secondary, and Career Counseling; obtaining a certificate in Career Development.
 JaKendra has 7 years’ experience in Socio-Emotional work with children and specialties include using trauma informed practices, Career and Transition Counseling.